-Option Description Check only the partial path A file's partial path (including of the file name) in the import data file must match the partial path of a file in the target project codebase.
+Option Description Check only the complete path The complete path of a file (including the file name) in the import data file must match a complete file path in the target project codebase.
+Check only the partial path A file's partial path (including of the file name) in the import data file must match the partial path of a file in the target project codebase.
 For this criterion, you must also specify the directory depth of the partial path.
 See theto n directories above the file field description in the previous table, Import Project Data Dialog.
 The partial-path depth enables the import to match files when the codebase location is different between the target project codebase and the project codebase whose scanned results are included in the import data file.
 Check the file MD5 and file name The MD5 and name of a file in the import data file must match the MD5 and name of a file in the target project codebase.
 Check the file MD5 and the complete file path A file's MD5 value and complete path (including the file name) in the import data file must match the MD5 and complete path of a file in the target project codebase.
 Check the file MD5 and the partial file path A file's MD5 value and partial path (including the file name) in the import data file must match the MD5 and partial path of a file in the target project codebase.
 For this criterion, you must also specify the directory depth of the partial path.
 See theto n directories above the file field description in the previous table, Import Project Data Dialog.
 The partial-path depth enables the import to match files when the codebase location is different between the target project codebase and the project codebase whose scanned results are included in the import data file.